pnp/sp-dev-fx-webparts/samples/react-teams-membership-updater/README.md

 ## Solution

 This web part can be deployed to a site or as a teams personal app.
-This does require graph permission granting in the Sharepoint Admin Center
+This does require graph permission granting in the SharePoint Admin Center

 Uses: